Job Fair (The Office)

-"Job Fair" is the seventeenth episode of the fourth season of the American comedy television series The Office, and the show's seventieth episode overall.
+"Job Fair" is the seventeenth episode of the fourth season of the American comedy television series The Office and the show's seventieth episode overall.
 Written by Lee Eisenberg and Gene Stupnitsky and directed by Tucker Gates, the episode first aired in the United States on May 8, 2008 on NBC.

-In the episode, Michael and a few employees go to a high school's job fair to find a summer intern for Dunder Mifflin.
-However, very few students seem interested in the internship.
-Meanwhile, Jim attempts to make an important sale by golfing with a potential client.
-At first the client claims to be not interested in talking about business, but after much negotiation, Jim lands the sale.
-Back at the office, Dwight is left in charge.
-Everyone leaves except his ex-girlfriend Angela, leading to an awkward day.
+In the episode, Michael and a few employees go to a high school's job fair to find a summer intern for Dunder Mifflin, Jim attempts to make an important sale by golfing with a potential client, and Dwight is left in charge of the office.

 Plot

-After Ryan Howard (B. J. Novak) gives Jim Halpert (John Krasinski) a warning about his job performance, Jim tries to land his biggest client ever (Phil Reeves).
-He takes the potential client golfing, bringing along co-workers Andy Bernard (Ed Helms) and Kevin Malone (Brian Baumgartner).
+After Ryan Howard gives Jim Halpert a warning about his job performance, Jim tries to land his biggest client ever.
+He takes the potential client golfing, bringing along co-workers Andy Bernard and Kevin Malone.
 When Jim tries to talk business, the client reveals that he is not interested in switching paper suppliers.
 But after much persistence and negotiation, Jim lands the account.

-Michael Scott (Steve Carell), Pam Beesly (Jenna Fischer), Oscar Martinez (Oscar Nunez) and Darryl Philbin (Craig Robinson) set up a booth at a local job fair to find a student for Dunder Mifflin’s summer internship but while other companies are prepared and have provided materials and products for their booth, Michael only brought a single white piece of Dunder-Mifflin paper.
-The fair proves unsuccessful, as Michael drives away the only interested student, Justin (Trevor Einhorn) because Justin is not cool enough for him.
+Michael Scott, Pam Beesly, Oscar Martinez and Darryl Philbin set up a booth at a local job fair to find a student for Dunder Mifflin’s summer internship but while other companies are prepared and have provided materials and products for their booth, Michael only brought a single white piece of Dunder-Mifflin paper.
+The fair proves unsuccessful, as Michael drives away the only interested student, Justin because he deems Justin not cool enough for him.
 After everyone else either ignores the booth or tells Michael off, Michael tries to recruit Justin as their intern, only for Justin to call Michael out for treating him badly and walk away.
-Michael then makes such a commotion that the teacher (Lori Murphy Saux) calls security and has him removed from the fair.
+Michael then makes such a commotion that the teacher calls security and has him removed from the fair.
 After, Pam ventures to a booth advertising graphic design, where she discovers that she has yet to learn many graphic design programs.
 The man working at the booth recommends she goes to either Philadelphia or New York City to learn about the graphic design technology.

-Meanwhile, Michael has left Dwight Schrute (Rainn Wilson) in charge of the office, but none of the employees obey his wishes.
-When most of the employees leave in the middle of the day, Dwight is left alone except for ex-girlfriend Angela Martin (Angela Kinsey), causing the two to interact awkwardly for the rest of the day.
+Meanwhile, Michael has left Dwight Schrute in charge of the office, but none of the employees obey his wishes.
+When most of the employees leave in the middle of the day, Dwight is left alone except for ex-girlfriend Angela Martin, causing the two to interact awkwardly for the rest of the day.
 When Jim and Pam meet up again in the office, they share two long, passionate kisses having accomplished both of their goals (Jim making the sale and Pam finding out the next step for her future in graphic design).